yrslvv/STLDirectedGraph/README.md

 This project implements a **directed graph** data structure using various versions of the graph class, progressively adapting it to leverage the power and efficiency of **C++ Standard Library (STL)** containers.
 The project is a demonstration of my understanding of graph theory and C++ container design patterns, as well as my ability to optimize and refactor code.

-## What is there now (First Iteration)
+## 🚀 First Iteration

 In the first iteration of the **directed_graph** class, the focus was on implementing the basic functionality of a directed graph using custom classes and containers.
 The initial version leverages a simple `std::vector` of graph nodes and uses `std::set` for managing adjacency lists.

-Here are the key features of the first iteration:
+## 🚀 Second Iteration: Iterator Support
+In the second iteration of the **directed_graph** class, the primary enhancement was the addition of **custom iterator support**, enabling standard C++ iteration patterns over graph nodes.
+Key upgrades in this version:
+- **Read-only Iteration**: The `const_directed_graph_iterator` class was introduced to allow safe, read-only traversal of graph nodes using familiar iterator syntax (e.g., range-based for loops).
+- **Modifiable Iteration**: The `directed_graph_iterator` class extends the const iterator, enabling modification of node values during iteration.
+- **Bidirectional Capability**: Both iterators are **bidirectional**, supporting `++` and `--` operations for forward and reverse traversal.
+- **Iterator Integration**: The `directed_graph` class exposes `begin()` and `end()` functions (const and non-const versions), integrating seamlessly with C++ STL-style iteration.

+This iteration brings the graph structure closer to STL compliance, improves usability, and lays the foundation for more advanced algorithms and container behaviors in future versions.

+## Class Hierarchy
 - **Graph Nodes (`graph_node`)**: Each graph node stores a value and maintains a set of adjacent nodes, which are represented by indices in the node container.

 - **Graph Operations**: